strangehurst/PNML.jl/docs/src/IR.md

 a "usable" network.
 Many different flavors of Petri Nets are expected to be implemented using the IR.

-The IR is constructed by traversing the XML and using the tag name as keys.
+The IR is constructed by traversing the XML and using tag names as dictonary keys.

+In the first part of parsing, a [`PnmlDict`](@ref PNML.PnmlDict) is filled with appropriate initial values for each xml tag.
+Then optional child keys have values bound as they are parsed.

+The second part of parsing instantiates objects using a `PnmlDict` as input.

 The structure of the IR follows the tree structure of a well-formed XML document and the PNML specification.

+XML attribute names and child element tag names are used for keys of the same dictonary.
+The _pnml_ specification/schemas do not use colliding names.
+However, the <toolspecific> tag's content is not required to be valid pnml, just well-formed XML.
+We assume nobody would use colliding names intentionally.

 The crude structure required by the pnmlcore schema:
 Document